 As New York State Police Superintendent Joseph A. D’Amico said, “The Fourth of July is known for its fun and fireworks, but New Yorkers should also remember it can also be fatal if they don’t make the right decision.
 Remember to put down the phone, drive sober, follow the rules of the road and enjoy your time with family and friends.”

 This 4th of July weekend we urge you to obey speed limits, avoid talking or texting on your cellphone while driving, and move over for emergency vehicles.
-If you do get a traffic ticket, The Rosenblum Law Firm can help.
+If you do get a traffic ticket, Rosenblum Law can help.
 Call us at 888-883-5529 for a free consultation.

 For more updates about NY Ticket Blitzes, like our Facebook page.